experimaestro/experimaestro-python/docs/experiments/config.md

     # Without default value
     y: Param[type]

+    # Using a docstring
+    z: Param[int]
+    """Most important parameter of the model"""
 ```

 - `name` defines the name of the argument, which can be retrieved by the instance `self` (class) or passed as an argument (function)